LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Introduction

 \item We propose a novel optimization approach that combines the deductive LLM-based optimizer in unconstrained vocabulary space with the disciplined gradient-based optimizer in the parameter space for better optimization performance.

-\item We test the effectiveness of the proposed combined optimization method on prompt tuning tasks, and it achieves consistent improvements over existing prompt tuning methods, validating the complementary effect of LLM-based and gradient-based optimizers.
+\item We test the effectiveness of the proposed combined optimization method on prompt tuning tasks, and it achieves consistent improvements over existing competitive baseline methods, validating the complementary effect of LLM-based and gradient-based optimizers.

 \end{itemize}